SNH48Live/SNH48Live/data/claims.md

 | 桜の花びらたち - SKE48(teamK II)<br>Sound recording<br>2:43:15 - 2:45:04 | AVEX GROUP HOLDINGS.INC<br>On behalf of: avex trax | Monetized by copyright owner |

 Viewing restrictions:
+- Video blocked in 1 country: Your video can't be played in these countries: China
 - Unavailable on some devices: Your video can't be played on some devices.
 This can include mobile phones, video game consoles, or set-top boxes.

 ---